 Raphael Mokades does not mince his words.
 'It is, ultimately, about how much of a shit you give - and you can quote me on that.'
 It is a robust response to a question about why diversity in publishing lags behind other London-centric professions.
 Of course, he acknowledges, publishing is not alone in failing to improve the representation of Black, Asian and Minority Ethnic (BAME) people at recruitment and board level.
-Last year a study by Trevor Phillips and Professor Richard Webber found that two-thirds of FTSE 100 companies had an all-White executive leadership.
-But the fact that in the book trade over the past 20 years, recruitment initiative after initiative has failed to make a lasting impact on anything but entry-level numbers should worry senior management, he adds.

-that have raised intake and retention of BAME staff across the company.
+Last year a study by Trevor Phillips and Professor Richard Webber found that twothirds of FTSE 100 companies had an all-White executive leadership.
+But the fact that in the book trade over the past 20 years, recruitment initiative blue chip employers in the public and private sectors, he was in charge of diversity at Pearson and was responsible for introducing programmes that have raised intake and retention of BAME staff across the company.
 At the time, Penguin was part of Pearson and introduced a number of graduate and literary initiatives aimed at BAME communities.
 Through Rare Recruitment, he now works with a stellar client list that includes global brands such as Barclays and L'Oreal as well as GCHQ, Teach First, Facebook and Google, however it does not include any book publishers.